king-king/code-reading/html-webpack-plugin/migration.md

 ## Custom template engines

-Maybe you prefer pug or blueimp over underscore - or your project is using pug for the front end part.
+Maybe you prefer jade or blueimp over underscore - or your project is using jade for the front end part.
-With 2.x you can use the webpack loaders either once only for the template as in the following example where we use pug (requires the [pug-loader](https://github.com/webpack/pug-loader)):
+With 2.x you can use the webpack loaders either once only for the template as in the following example where we use jade (requires the [jade-loader](https://github.com/webpack/jade-loader)):

 ```js
 var HtmlWebpackPlugin = require('html-webpack-plugin');